yangwang0803/trackml/README.md

 1. Cluster hits using DBSCAN on transformed data using various parameters to generate a pool of track candidates.
 This step is in `/mymodule/cluster2.py`
 2. Remove duplicate tracks from the pool of candidates.
 Create a track object for each candidate.
 Perform helix fitting and outlier removal.
 This step is in `/mymodule/track.py`
 3. Merge tracks.
 This step is in `/mymodule/merger.py`
-4. Above procedures are repeated several times with various parameters, focusing on clustering tracks with different length with longer track first.
+4. Above procedures are repeated several times with various parameters, focusing on clustering tracks with longer length first.

 The full pipeline is in `pipeline.ipynb`